demisto/content/Packs/Microsoft365Defender/README.md

 - Enables you to hunt for both known and potential threats.

 ## License information
-Available for Office 365 E5 ,Microsoft 365 E5 and standalone license.
+Available for Office 365 E5, Microsoft 365 E5, and standalone licenses.